FastEndpoints/FastEndpoints/Src/Documentation/wiki/Misc-Conveniences.md

 #### SendOkAsync()
 sends a 200 ok response without any body.

+#### SendNoContentAsync()
+sends a 204 no content response

+#### SendRedirectAsync()
+sends a 30X moved response with a location header containing the url to redirect to.

 #### SendErrorsAsync()
 sends a 400 error response with the current list of validation errors describing the validation failures.

-#### SendNoContentAsync()
-sends a 204 no content response

 #### SendNotFoundAsync()
 sends a 404 not found response